 Furano the ski resort is divided into two zones – Kitanomine and Furano, both of which are serviced by relatively fast lifts including a gondola and a ropeway (cable car).
 The vertical (974m/3195ft) is fairly impressive by Japanese standards and there’s some decent skiing for all skiers and boarders.
 Even advanced skiers will be impressed with steep pitches here and there and if you’re careful (of patrollers and inherent dangers) you can even find some great trees to ski in.
 A powder day at Furano is awesome.

-There is only one hotel (the New Furano Prince) at the base of the Furano Zone and not much else.
+There are two main hotels (the Furano Prince and the New Furano Prince) located at the base of the Furano Zone and the Kitanomine Zone.
 It’s Kitanomine where most of the après action occurs.
 The village is a little spread out but there’s a good selection of lodging options (most of which are within walking distance to the slopes), a few shops, some decent restaurants and a few bars.
 If we were to be overly critical, we feel Kitanomine village’s stretched-outness and lack of a real main street combine to rob it of a happening vibe, even though there’s plenty happening.
 We do love that it feels “real” with a sense of community.
 We enjoyed watching skiers walking home from the slopes along with children returning to their houses after a day at school.

 Further down the hill is the town of Furano– a vibrant Japanese town with a ton of shops, restaurants and bars.
 It’s definitely worth exploring and is easy to get to via taxi.